-Requirements for this course include: reading and thinking about the assigned material before each class meeting, attending and participating in class, submitting seven brief reading reaction essays (discussed below), reading other students' reaction essays before each class, and taking in-class midterm and final exams.
+Requirements for this course include: reading and thinking about the assigned material before each class meeting, attending and participating in class, submitting seven brief reading reaction essays (discussed below), reading other students' reaction essays before each class, completing a take-home midterm, and writing a final research paper.
 In addition, there may be additional brief in-class written work.